 While Liverpool has famously failed to win the first division of English football since it was rebranded to the Premier League, their two wins and four appearances in the sports biggest game — the Champions League final — in the last decade or so has kept them in the conversation of the sport’s most elite clubs.
 Despite the global levels at which these franchises operate, they both still maintain the reputation of being “family” organizations.

-What rooting for them is like: Unfortunately, if you’re reading this prior to the 2019-20 season, rooting for Liverpool will be seen as hopping on the bandwagon.
-The Champions of Europe last season, Liverpool are arguably the most historic club in English football while still maintaining the connection to the fans that other major clubs have lost in recent years.
+What rooting for them is like: Unfortunately, these days, rooting for Liverpool will be seen as hopping on the bandwagon.
+The Champions of Europe back in 2019 and Premier League champions in 2020, Liverpool are arguably the most historic club in English football while still maintaining the connection to the fans that other major clubs have lost in recent years.

 About Chelsea Football Club: Founded in 1905, Chelsea is one of the many clubs that reside in London.
 Chelsea is arguably the most successful English club of the last 15 years, having won the Premier League five times and the Champions League once during that span.

 American team they compare to – New England Patriots: Coming out of nowhere in the early 2000s to become one of the most successful teams in their sport, both Chelsea and the New England Patriots are threats to win the title year in and year out, regardless of how weak they may appear from the outside.

 What rooting for them is like: Despite their 21st-century success, rooting for Chelsea can be somewhat of a rollercoaster.
 Rotating managers more than any other team in the Top 6, Chelsea constantly fluctuates between title contention and struggling to qualify for the Champions League.
 However, with the addition of Christian Pulisic, Chelsea may be on its way to becoming the most popular club in America, meaning if there was ever a time to hop on the bandwagon, it’s now.